changerate/cs4800-assignment3/README.md

 ## Vercel deployment

 This repo includes a Vercel serverless entrypoint (`api/index.py`) and routing config (`vercel.json`) for Flask.

+### Automatic deployment

+When pushing to main, Vercel notices this and automatically rebuilds off the most recent commit.

 ### Production requirements